-Program Mission: The Associate of Science in Natural Sciences degree program will prepare students to transfer to baccalaureate STEM (Science, Technology, Engineering and Mathematics) programs with recognized and supported pathways.
+PROGRAM MISSION: The Associate of Science in Natural Sciences degree program will prepare students to transfer to baccalaureate STEM (Science, Technology, Engineering and Mathematics) programs with recognized and supported pathways.

-PROGRAM DESCRIPTION: The Associate of Science in Natural Sciences (AS-NS) degree is designed for students planning to transfer to a science, technology, engineering or mathematics (STEM) baccalaureate degree program at a four-year institution in Hawai'i or on the U.S. mainland.
+Program Description: The Associate of Science in Natural Sciences (AS-NS) degree is designed for students planning to transfer to a science, technology, engineering or mathematics (STEM) baccalaureate degree program at a four-year institution in Hawai'i or on the U.S. mainland.

-PROGRAM STUDENT LEARNING OUTCOMES (SLO): Upon successful completion of the AS in Natural Sciences, students will be able to:
+PROGRAM LEARNING OUTCOMES (PLOS): Upon successful completion of the AS in Natural Sciences, students will be able to:

-- Analyze data effectively using the most currently available technology. - Communicate scientific ideas and principles clearly and effectively. - Analyze and apply fundamental mathematical, physical and chemical concepts and techniques to scientific issues. - Apply fundamental concepts and techniques in their chosen field of study, such as biology, chemistry, geology, engineering, etc.
+- Analyze data effectively using the most currently available technology. - Communicate scientific ideas and principles clearly and effectively. - Analyze and apply fundamental mathematical, physical and chemical concepts and techniques to scientific issues. - Apply fundamental concepts and techniques in their chosen field of study, such as biology, chemistry, geology, and engineering.